 I always hated practicing but I loved performing so this kept me going.
 I still don’t love practicing.

-Kurt Manwaring: What was the role of music in your home growing up?
+What was the role of music in Jenny Oaks Baker’s home growing up?

 My parents encouraged me to “Work First, Play Later”, and to do everything I could to reach my potential.
 That was really the goal- to work hard enough to be prepared for whatever the Lord had in store for me and my musical gift—and to live worthy to receive His blessings.